Athletic Greens Review: Why We're Unimpressed

 Our Clean Green Powder Picks

-Complement Daily Greens is our top green powder pick.
+Complement Daily Greens is our top overall green powder pick.

 This greens powder is extremely nutrient-dense without any added vitamins, providing 50% of the iron Daily Value (DV), 46% of the chromium DV and 35% of the vitamin A DV in one serving.

-"anti-hypertensive effect, body weight control, antibacterial and antivirasic activity, solar ultraviolet protection, bone mineral density increase, anti-fibrotic properties, and neuroprotective power."
+Green tea was documented in a medical review to support "anti-hypertensive effect, body weight control, antibacterial and antivirasic activity, solar ultraviolet protection, bone mineral density increase."

 Athletic Greens Pros and Cons